nwitte4/blog/_posts/2017-12-6-routing-is-hard-but-also-easy.markdown

 ---
 layout: post
-title:  "Routing is hard, but also easy?"
+title:  "Routing with Rails is hard, but also easy?"
 date:   2017-12-6 20:25:31 -0500
 ---